Is It Safe to Eat Dyed Easter Eggs?

 If you’re anything like me, the best part about dyeing Easter eggs is peeling them open and devouring them whole.
 But don’t go nibbling on your own colorful, hard-boiled Easter creations just yet—it isn’t always safe to eat dyed Easter eggs.
 Learning how to cook them, store them and serve them properly are all necessary steps to take before you can safely eat them after your Easter egg decorating.
 So, can you eat dyed eggs?
 Read on.

 Use a Safe Dye

-We know it’s tempting to grab any old paint to decorate eggs on the big day.
-But, those who are interested in eating their painted Easter eggs should opt for either traditional food-safe dye (try this brand!) or natural dye instead.
+We know it’s tempting to grab any old paint to decorate eggs.
+But, those who are interested in eating their painted Easter eggs should opt for either traditional food-safe dye or natural dye instead.
 This way, no chemicals or harmful substances will seep into the egg or come into contact while you snack.

 How to Make Food-Safe Easter Egg Dye

 You can dye Easter eggs with food coloring, which is safe to eat.
-In a glass cup, mix 1/2 cup boiling water, 1 tsp. white vinegar and drops of food coloring to reach desired color.
-Or learn how to make natural egg dyes from produce.
+In a glass cup, mix 1/2 cup boiling water, 1 teaspoon white vinegar and drops of food coloring to reach the desired color.
+Or, learn how to make natural Easter egg dyes from produce.

 Don’t Let Them Sit Out for Long

-For best taste, hard-boiled eggs should be eaten right after they’ve been cooked.
-Dyed Easter eggs that have been hard-boiled are no exception.
-Keep your eye on the clock, making sure that your decorated Easter eggs have not been left out for more than 2 hours—or for longer than 1 hour if the temperature is above 90°, since bacteria grows faster in warmer temperatures.
-According to the American Egg Board, hard-boiled Easter eggs will last up to one week stored in the fridge.
+For the best taste, hard-boiled eggs should be eaten right after they’ve been cooked, and dyed Easter eggs that have been hard-boiled are no exception.
+When you’re decorating, keep an eye on the clock to make sure your eggs have not been left out for more than 2 hours—or for longer than 1 hour if the temperature is above 90°F, since bacteria grows faster in warmer temperatures.
+Once you’re done, hard-boiled Easter eggs will last up to one week stored in the fridge, according to the American Egg Board.

 So, is it safe to eat dyed Easter eggs?
 Yes…as long as you follow all the cooking, serving and decorating safety precautions.